Deepaksai2004/burn-severity-analysis-for-Los-Angeles/README.md

 The analysis was performed using Python, and the burn severity percentages remained consistent across different methods.
 This study helps in understanding the extent of fire damage in these regions.

-Requirements
+Requirements:

-Sentinel-2 imagery (Pre-fire & Post-fire)
+1.Sentinel-2 imagery (Pre-fire & Post-fire)

-Shapefile for the affected area
+2.Shapefile for the affected area